Whether you’re in

 Insects such as

-bees, ants, fleas, flies, mosquitoes, wasps, and arachnids such as spiders may
+bees, ants, fleas, flies, mosquitoes, and wasps and arachnids such as spiders may

 bite or sting when provoked or distressed.